nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 schedule a meeting in a week beyond the current one, they might have difficulty as they might not be able to compare their calendars with their contacts for that specific week.
 Therefore, allowing the user to navigate beyond the current week restriction for the compare calendar feature will be hugely beneficial to the user.

+### Allow users to add single day events without typing the date twice
+Currently, when the user wants to add an `Event` into their `Calendar`, they have to type the date of the event twice (once in start date and time and another in end date and time).
+For single day events, this can be inconvenient.
+Hence, we hope to introduce a command that will allow users to add a single day event without typing the date twice.

+### Allow users to add recurring events
+Currently, our `Calendar` only supports adding of singular events.
+We hope to allow users to add recurring events in the future to more accurately simulate the events that the user might have in a University context, where they might have recurring classes every week.

 ### Allow users to import .ics format files
 Currently, UniMate has no support for importing of external files.
 Allowing users to import .ics files, which is a common export